Brauer College: Extra curricular

-Brauer has a very strong and long tradition in the art of public speaking and debating.
-All students are taught the skills to participate in public speaking.
 The school has long associations with the Warrnambool Eisteddfod, public speaking and debating competitions run by the Rostrum Club, the Lions Club, the Legacy Group, the Apex Club, the VCAA Plain English Speaking Competition and the mooting competition run by Bond University.
-Brauer's success in these fields has been unmatched, with state and national finalists and champions in all aforementioned competitions.
 At Eisteddfod level, in 2006 Brauer had over 150 students compete with a high rate of success.
 In the debating section, Brauer won the overall aggregate for the 16th consecutive year, cementing the school's level of commitment and success.
 Brauer also participates in the Ballarat region of the Debaters Association of Victoria (DAV), where up to 30 students travel each round to participate, several debaters have previously won Swannie Awards for best debater and progressed to the state final debating rounds.
 Each year a team of senior public speaking students are chosen to take part in the Bond university mooting competition – an exclusive competition in which Brauer is the only Victorian government school to have won the national title and one of only two schools to have won the competition twice.